neurolibre/full-stack-server/systemd/doc.md

 The redis server is expected to run on port 6379 (by celery).

+* Check that a python virtual environment has been created and the dependencies (`<full-stack-server>/api/requirements.txt`) have been installed to that environment.

 ### Starting the Celery service

 #### Copy over systemd and environment files